 Changes in Registration

 Course registration may be changed during the first three weeks of each quarter.
 A change of registration is any course “drop,” any course “add,” or any substitution of one course or section for another.
-No changes in registration are permitted after Friday of third week without a petition to a dean.
+No changes in registration are permitted after Friday of third week without a petition to the Dean of Students in the College.
 For details, visit Registering for Courses.

 Registration for Professional School Courses